closedcircuit0/HumanEngineering/04_Frameworks/008_The_Engineering_of_Ethics.md

 ### Conclusion: The Algorithmic Triad

 The conclusion reached by this long report is clear.
 Ethics is not obedience to divine commands, nor is it a sentimental effort to have a kind heart.

+**High ethics is the manifestation of high intelligence capable of handling complex causality and long-term costs without error.**

 Ethics is **'Engineering'**—where the System called 'I' (Self-System) records and processes all data arising from interaction with the world on a ledger without a single omission or distortion.
 It consists of three algorithms: